ScottLogic/blog/_posts/2024-09-23-intro-finos-ccc.md

 Scott Logic was one of the first organizations to collaborate with the FINOS Foundation in establishing the FINOS CCC, under the leadership of Colin Eberhardt and Robert Griffiths.
 Rob, as the project’s sponsorship lead at Scott Logic, plays a pivotal role in driving this initiative by being a key member of the FINOS CCC Steering Committee.
 Alongside Rob, Stevie Shiells, who chairs the Community Structure working group, and I, as the chair of the Taxonomy working group, represent Scott Logic in driving this open-source project.
 We have received, and continue to receive, valuable contributions over time from our Scott Logic team, including Joshua Isted, Cara Fisher, David Ogle, Mike Smith, Euthyme Ziogas, Daniel Moorhouse, and Ivan Mladjenovic.

-## Join Us
+## Conclusion

+We have a diverse community of professionals within the FINOS CCC family, with a wide range of contributors, including CTOs, security experts, and industry professionals.
+The wealth of experience they bring to our discussions is mesmerizing.
+I enjoy contributing to this project because of the valuable exposure I gain from seeing how these experts approach various challenges.

-FINOS Common Cloud Controls (FINOS CCC) is an ongoing project, and we welcome continued involvement.
+FINOS Common Cloud Controls (FINOS CCC) is an ongoing project, and welcome continued involvement.
 If you're passionate about supporting Scott Logic's vision of fostering and empowering open-source initiatives, we encourage you to get in touch with any of our team members.
 Whether you're looking to contribute your skills or collaborate with like-minded individuals, there's always an opportunity to make a meaningful impact on this exciting and evolving initiative.
-Reach out to us to get started!

 ---